 Some people with tricuspid atresia also develop symptoms of heart failure.
 Heart failure symptoms include:

 - Shortness of breath

-- Swelling (edema) in the legs, ankles and feet
+- Swelling in the legs, ankles and feet

-- Swelling of the abdomen (ascites)
+- Swelling of the belly area, a condition called ascites

-- Sudden weight gain from fluid retention
+- Sudden weight gain from a buildup of fluid

 When to see a doctor